 Also read, The Mountains are calling!

 Kufri sounded exotic.
 Sounded cold, brrr!
 And sounded far!
 So, when the family started planning a getaway, I was excited.
 Kufri sits in the state of Himachal Pradesh in India.
 To get there, you encounter beautiful Shimla!
-An early morning flight further led to one of the most beautiful road trips ever.
+An early morning flight to Chandigarh, further led to one of the most beautiful road trips ever.
 We drove!
 The roads leading up to North India were a treat to drive on.
-Nature takes care of you, with varied vistas for company.
+Nature takes care of you, with varied vistas for company, so the drive is never really tiring.
 As you climb, the scenery changes.
 Cityscapes give way to natural and varied landscapes.

 After promising myself to come and explore Shimla the next day, we drove on.
-The roads wound themselves up the mountainous terrain towards Kufri.
-The occasional well- dressed Yak amusing tourists, became common.
-The landscape displayed not only the Cedars noe, but also the Spruce and Pine trees.
+The roads wound themselves up the mountainous terrain, towards Kufri.
+The occasional well- dressed Yak, amusing tourists, became a common sight.
+The landscape displayed not only the Cedars now, but also the Spruce and Pine trees.

-Lush mountains with velvety greens envelope the entire vicinity.
-Winding roads test the skill behind the wheel and more regular drivers coming downhill test your grit.
+Lush mountains with velvety greens, envelope the entire vicinity.
+Winding roads will test your skill behind the wheel and more regular drivers coming downhill will test your grit.
 Small openings by the side of the road offered magnificent views of the mountains.

 Dusk and the never-ending winding roads finally ushered us into Kufri.
 The resort was stretched vertically – like any other mountainous real estate in the area.
 The snowfall from the previous night had attracted a traffic snarl, along with the local make shift tourist guides with their mules.